GLOBAL MARKETS-Shares hold below 8-mth high, eyes on US data

 * Ceo says portfolio in the u.s. Is well balanced, "atmospherics around u.s. positive" at this stage

-NEW YORK, March 21 World stocks traded slightly below recent eight-month highs on Wednesday as investors awaited for further signs of a U.S. economic recovery that would boost risky assets and ease concerns about slowing growth in China.
+LONDON, March 21 World stocks held below eight-month highs on Wednesday while German 10-year bond yields touched a 3-month peak as investors bet further evidence of a U.S. economic recovery would boost risky assets and ease concerns about slowing growth in China.

-U.S. stocks on Wall Street opened slightly higher while the MSCI's all-country world equity index slid 0.1 percent, damping a rally of more than 10 percent so far this year after reaching its highest level since August on Monday.

-Investors await existing U.S. home sales data for February to confirm whether a pick-up in activity is whittling down supply.
-Economists in a Thomson Reuters survey forecast a rise to 4.62 million unit sales on an annualized basis, up from 4.57 million in January.
+Markets awaited U.S. February existing home sales figures due at 1400 GMT, seeking confirmation that the pickup in activity is whittling down supply.
+Economists in a Reuters survey forecast a rise to 4.62 million unit sales from 4.57 million in January.

-"People are looking for a pullback and they are still not trusting the data and they still aren't believing their eyes," said Carol Pepper, CEO of Pepper International in New York.

-"It's like an early spring phenomenon when you have a couple of warm days and you are worried if spring is really here or will we have another freeze - should I put my plants in the ground or should I wait?"
+U.S. stock markets pointed to a firmer Wall Street open while the MSCI world equity index was down 0.1 percent on the day, following a rally of more than 10 percent since January that stalled after it reached it highest level since August on Monday.

+"This week's retreat is a sign of normal breathing by the market, and more people are jumping on the bandwagon.
+The liquidity rally is not over," said Franz Wenzel, head of investment strategy at AXA Investment Managers.

+"That said, there are a few signs of 'liquidity fatigue' creeping in, with the probability of (another round of central bank asset buying) in the United States declining and people starting to discount interest rate hikes by the Fed earlier than the timeframe set by the central bank."

-In Europe, the FTSEurofirst 300 index of top regional shares fell 0.3 percent, while emerging stocks slid 0.2 percent.
+In Europe, the FTSEurofirst 300 index was broadly flat, while emerging stocks held steady.

 Futures for the Standard & Poor's 500 Index were up 0.2 percent, Dow Jones futures up 0.15 percent and Nasdaq 100 futures up 0.1 percent.

-The euro reached a near five-month high versus the yen and held steady against the dollar as the Greek bailout appeared to progress, prompting some investors to pare back bets against the single currency.
+Brent oil rose 0.3 percent to $124.42 a barrel.
+Oil prices pulled back from sharp losses after a surprise drawdown in U.S. crude stocks and a weaker dollar offset the prospect of increased supply from top exporter Saudi Arabia.

+The yen dipped to a fresh five-month low of 111.34 per euro and hit a nine-month trough against sterling , staying on the defensive in the wake of the Bank of Japan's monetary easing last month.

-The dollar was up slightly at 79.622 against a basket of major currencies, while the euro gained 0.1 percent to $1.3230.
+The dollar fell 0.2 percent against a basket of major currencies while the euro gained 0.4 percent to $1.3262.

+Sterling fell to session lows against the dollar after dovish minutes from the Bank of England's last monetary policy committee meeting and higher-than-expected UK government borrowing.
+(Additional reporting by Blaise Robinson and Natsuko Waki; Editing by John Stonestreet)

 * Ceo says portfolio in the u.s. Is well balanced, "atmospherics around u.s. positive" at this stage